MicrosoftDocs/azure-devops-yaml-schema/task-reference/pip-authenticate-v1.md

 ### My Pipeline needs to access a feed in a different project

-If the pipeline is running in a different project than the project hosting the feed, you must setup the other project to grant read/write access to the build service.
+If the pipeline is running in a different project than the project hosting the feed, you must set up the other project to grant read/write access to the build service.
 See [Package permissions in Azure Pipelines](/azure/devops/artifacts/feeds/feed-permissions#pipelines-permissions) for more details.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->